Charles FitzRoy, 1st Baron Southampton: Early military service

 Charles FitzRoy was born on 25 June 1737, the second son of Lord Augustus FitzRoy and Elizabeth Cosby, who was the daughter of Colonel William Cosby.
 Descended from the aristocratic FitzRoy family, FitzRoy's older brother Augustus would go on to become the third Duke of Grafton.
 When FitzRoy's father died of a fever while serving at the Battle of Cartagena de Indias in 1741, the brothers were given over to the care of their grandfather, Charles FitzRoy, 2nd Duke of Grafton.
-In 1752 FitzRoy joined the British Army as an ensign in the 1st Foot Guards.
+In 1752 FitzRoy joined the British Army as an ensign in the 1st Regiment of Foot Guards.
 With the backing of his powerful family, FitzRoy was promoted quickly.
 He became lieutenant (regimental rank) and captain (army rank) in 1756, (Note: In this period officers of the Foot Guards held two ranks.
 Buying a commission in these regiments cost more than it would have in other regiments, and so if an officer in the Foot Guards transferred in his rank to a different regiment he would lose money.
-To counter this Foot Guards officers held both a regimental rank and an army rank; if they transferred to a regiment outside of the Foot Guards then they would hold their higher, army, rank and would therefore not lose money.) and captain and lieutenant-colonel in 1758.
-In the following year he became aide de camp to Field-Marshal Prince Ferdinand of Brunswick for service in the Seven Years' War.
+To counter this Foot Guards officers held both a regimental rank and an army rank; if they transferred to a regiment outside of the Foot Guards then they would hold their higher, army, rank and would therefore not lose money.) and captain and lieutenant colonel in 1758.
+In the following year he became aide-de-camp to Field Marshal Prince Ferdinand of Brunswick for service in the Seven Years' War.

 With Ferdinand, FitzRoy was present at the Battle of Minden on 1 August, described by the historian Piers Mackesy as "an excited and breathless youth of twenty-two".
-Towards the end of the battle FitzRoy was tasked with giving an order from Ferdinand to the commander of the British contingent of the army, Lieutenant-General Lord George Sackville, that would have seen the British cavalry make a decisive charge.
+Towards the end of the battle FitzRoy was tasked with giving an order from Ferdinand to the commander of the British contingent of the army, Lieutenant-general Lord George Sackville, that would have seen the British cavalry make a decisive charge.
 Sackville was unusually slow in understanding and responding to the order, and argued with FitzRoy over what he was meant to be doing before halting the cavalry and riding away to speak with Ferdinand.
 A court martial was held over the incident by the request of Sackville who wanted to clear his name.
 FitzRoy gave evidence during the event, the result of which was Sackville's disgrace in March 1760.
 Sackville's attempts to defend himself included the publication of An Answer to Colonel FitzRoy, in which he replied to FitzRoy's testimonies.